Why do you need a will?

 Any existing will is still valid even after the divorce is complete, so even if the spouse can’t inherit, other provisions such as Executors and gifts may still need to change.

-If parents are divorced, they will still have to share everything equally
+Trustees and Guardians may be necessary to look after your children If parents are divorced, they will still have to share everything equally

-UNMARRIED COUPLE – possibly first-time buyers
+Unmarried couple – possibly first-time buyers

 Partners are not entitled to anything regardless of how long they have been together